Nindorph/MovieAnalysis/README.md

 Data and sources:

-IMDB: data on movie names, staff (director, actor, etc), and grenre from the past 10 years.
+* IMDB: data on movie names, staff (director, actor, etc), and grenre from the past 10 years.
-The Numbers: data on profitability (worlwide gross, production budget) for each movie
+* The Numbers: data on profitability (worlwide gross, production budget) for each movie
-MovieTweeting: repository of "well-structured" tweets that contain a movie review (https://github.com/sidooms/MovieTweetings/blob/master/README.md)
+* MovieTweeting: repository of "well-structured" tweets that contain a movie review (https://github.com/sidooms/MovieTweetings/blob/master/README.md)

 Navigating the repository:

 The original datasets for IMDB and The Numbers can be found in the "Zipped Data" folder.
-Data on MovieTweeting are contained in movies.dat and ratings.dat Data_cleaning.jpynb: notebook that consolidates datasets and performs other cleaning steps.
-Outputs a clean CSV file that is used in the final analysis.
-Movie_analysis.jpynb: notebook that performs analysis that underlines each recommendation.
+Data on MovieTweeting are contained in movies.dat and ratings.dat data_cleaning_final.jpynb: notebook that consolidates datasets and performs other cleaning steps.
+Outputs a clean CSV file that is used in the final analysis. movie_analysis_final.jpynb: notebook that performs analysis that underlines each recommendation.
 Leverages final CSVs produced by the Data Cleaning notebook.
 Includes a for each of the recommendations and prints / saves the final graphs used in the presentation.
 Graphs used in final presentation are found in the "images" folder.